-© 2022 State of NSW and Department of Planning and Environment
+© 2023 State of NSW and Department of Planning and Environment

-With the exception of photographs, the State of NSW and Department of Planning and Environment are pleased to allow this material to be reproduced in whole or in part for educational and non-commercial use, provided the meaning is unchanged and its source, publisher and authorship are acknowledged.
-Specific permission is required for the reproduction of photographs.
+With the exception of photographs, the State of NSW and Department of Planning and Environment (the department) are pleased to allow this material to be reproduced in whole or in part for educational and non-commercial use, provided the meaning is unchanged and its source, publisher and authorship are acknowledged.
+Specific permission is required to reproduce photographs.